64nYm3d3/CheatSheet/README.md

 Dirty Cheetz

  A lot of this is stuff is knowledge I probably stole from somewhere else.
 If I made a mistake, and you want credit for something, let me know!
 I'm attempting to document what I know and have experience with.
-It's a bit lacking in progress but if you scroll down a ways you can find quick links to some of my docs.
+It's lacking in progress but if you scroll down a bit you can find quick links to some of my docs.

 ### Intro